texhex/MPSXM/README.md

  - *Is64bit* - Returns $True if the current operating system is 64-bit

 ### Get-QuickReference ###
-Returns a quick reference about the given function or all functions in the module (if you are on GitHub, this text was generated with it).
+Returns a quick reference about the given function or all functions in the module.
+The text returned includes function name, call syntax and parameters extracted from the function itself.
+If you are on GitHub: the entire reference page was generated with it.
 ```powershell
 Get-QuickReference [-Name] <String> [-Output <String>] [-Module] [-SortByNoun]
 ```